martinibooks/test-book/chapter-1/PLATFORM.md

 * Ficshelf will charge 10% from every sale.
 Why?
 Because we want to be competitive and grow in such a way that independent writers and publishing houses won't be able to afford to ignore Fichelf eCommerce Platform.

-FicShelf will also develop several apps:

-* for readers;

-* for authors;

-* for editors.